 Prevalent Hummingbirds in Summer Sedona

 Rivoli’s

-We chose the Rivoli’s to be our inaugural Festival Bird because this large hummingbird is simply stunning, and we are very fortunate to have a few in nearby Oak Creek Canyon.
+We chose the Rivoli’s to be our 2024 Festival Bird because this large hummingbird is simply stunning, and we are very fortunate to have a few in nearby Oak Creek Canyon.
 Males have a black breast, bluish green back, violet crown, and a gorget that seems to shift from teal to bright green.
 Because these birds prefer mountainous pine-oak forests and shady canyons, their brilliant colors are sometimes difficult to see.
 Read more about the magnificent Rivoli’s Hummingbird here ⇒

+Prevalent Hummingbirds in Summer Sedona